-Celebrating 45 years of collecting images and textiles that represent the community, Creating Community through Quilts & Art showcases a selection of artwork by local artists and quilts from the Lake Wales History Museum‘s permanent collection.
-The Museum is open Wednesday – Saturday.
+Celebrating 45 years of collecting images and textiles that represent the community, Creating Community through Quilts & Art showcases artwork by local artists and quilts from Lake Wales History Museum’s permanent collection.

 Creating Community through Quilts & Art

-18 quilts from the 1880s to today, and 17 works of art from Tom Freeman, Beatrice Athanas, and other artists are on display.
-The act of making quilts, displaying them in the museum, and showcasing local places of Lake Wales in artwork was a traditional way the Lake Wales History Museum connected with the community.
-Quilting itself was created through quilting bees, or groups of women gathered to make a quilt.
-Works by local artists of historical places will be paired with the museum’s quilt collection.
-Equally important to Lake Wales’ sense of community are the paintings by artists that capture local places near and dear to our history.
+18 quilts from the 1880s to today are on display, as well as 17 works of art from Tom Freeman, Beatrice Athanas, and other artists.
+The act of making quilts, displaying them in the museum, and showcasing local places of Lake Wales in artwork is way the History Museum is connecting with the community.
+Visitors will also see paintings that capture local places near and dear to the city’s history.

 Lake Wales History Museum

-The Lake Wales History Museum permanent historical exhibits are all self-guided, and display artifacts, images and documents.
-These exhibits explore the natural history of the Lake Wales Ridge beginning with Florida’s native people to the development of Lake Wales’ railroad, industry and residents of the 20th century.
+There’s more to see than Creating Community through Quilts & Art.
+Be sure to take time to walk through the Museum’s permanent historical exhibits, as they are all self-guided, and display artifacts, images and interesting historical documents.
+These exhibits explore the natural history of the Lake Wales Ridge.
+They begin with Florida’s native people and include the development of Lake Wales’ railroad, industry, and residents of the 20th century.